 Best Day Trip from Tashkent – Chimgan Canyon

 Located 2 hours or so north of Tashkent is the Chimgan canyon, home to hiking, rafting and skiing amongst other things.

-Not necessarily the things that first come to mind then you think of Uzbekistan, there are plenty of hiking trails as well options for an overnight stay.
+Not necessarily the things that first come to mind when you think of Uzbekistan, there are plenty of hiking trails as well as options for an overnight stay.

-To get here you can either take a marshrutky or a private taxi.
+To get here you can either take a marshrutka or a private taxi.
 Naturally public transport will be cheaper but you may not be able to get there without changing.

 Check with your guesthouse for the latest updates with regards to this.
 For a private taxi expect to pay around $50 for a full day of hiring, however with decent negotiating skills you may be able to get less than this.

 As always your guesthouse or hostel is a pretty good place to start.

 BONUS – Check out our Things to Do in Tashkent Video!